SavoBit/tabularasa/README-gke.md

-# Tabula rasa
+# GKE

-This repository contains a set of terraform modules for different provider aim to deploy infrastructure that will hold the control plane.
+Follow these steps to deploy the infrastructure that will hold the Aporeto Control Plane on GKE.

-They are grouped by providers.

 ## Steps